1. Purpose of policy

 University officer/ committee/unit

-The Deputy Vice-Chancellor (Research and Innovation) has a general role in developing USC’s research capacity and ensuring that research innovations with commercial relevance are utilised to their full potential.
+The Deputy Vice-Chancellor (Research and Innovation) has a general role in developing the University’s research capacity and ensuring that research innovations with commercial relevance are utilised to their full potential.
 As part of this role, the Deputy Vice-Chancellor (Research and Innovation) is responsible for administering this policy where intellectual property is created from research, for the formulation and approval of procedures and protocols to implement this policy, and for the management of disputes arising under this policy in respect of intellectual property created from research.

 Deputy Vice-Chancellor (Research and Innovation)